 Click OK on the Facilities window and on the map view to

+return to the Cessna 208 cockpit.
 Open the Radio Stack by clicking the Radio icon on the tool

 bar.